Popular Resistance Committees: Hezbollah connection

 According to Israel, the relation between the PRC and Hezbollah is more than coincidental.
 Israel alleges the organization enjoys financing and technical support from Hezbollah since its founding, and is a sort of proxy of Hezbollah's influence in the Gaza Strip.
 The organization outwardly projects this relation through its mimicry of the Hezbollah flag which also bears a fist clenching a Kalashnikov rifle and stylized writing.

 However, in recent times since the start of the Syrian Civil War the group has distanced itself from Hezbollah and Iran even condemning Iran's involvement and Hezbollah's involvement in the war.
-The group released a video in June 2016 called "One Nation" where they showed signs labelled with various cities including Aleppo, Gaza, Jerusalem, Fallujah, and Sana covered in blood referencing confrontations involving Iranian backed militias such as the Battle of Aleppo and Battle of Fallujah (2016), while a speaker from the group discussed the group's solidarity with Sunnis affected by the conflicts in Iraq, Syria, and Yemen.
+The group released a video in June 2016 called "One Nation" where they showed signs labelled with various cities including Aleppo, Gaza, Jerusalem, Fallujah, and Sanaa covered in blood referencing confrontations involving Iranian backed militias such as the Battle of Aleppo and Battle of Fallujah (2016), while a speaker from the group discussed the group's solidarity with Sunnis affected by the conflicts in Iraq, Syria, and Yemen.